MYTHS AND TRUTHS

 Symptoms

-Learn the signs and symptoms of a stroke.
-They include a lasting headache, weakness on one side of the body, limping, and sudden changes in speech, vision, or hearing.
-If you have any of these symptoms, report them to your doctor promptly.
+Discover the warning signs and symptoms of a stroke.
+Long-lasting headaches, limb weakness on one side, limping, and abrupt changes in speech, vision, or hearing are a few of them.